 Information for “Fukaya Halloween” with a popular tsume-hodai event at Roadside Station Okabe.

-All eyes are on Fukaya at the moment, with the opening of the much anticipated Fukaya Hanazono Premium outlets this month.
-But while Fukaya Hanazono Premium Outlets is trending online, the locals are looking to a more local well established facility.
+Fukaya has becoming an increasingly popular place due to the opening of Fukaya Hanazono Premium outlets almost a year ago.
+But while Fukaya Hanazono Premium Outlets is trending with travellers, the locals are looking to a more local well established facility.
 The Roadside Station Okabe, which is known for its large collection of local fresh vegetables and lots of fun events, is the hot topic in Fukaya right now.
-As this weekend, they will host the Fukaya Halloween.
+As at the end of this month, they will host the annual Fukaya Halloween.
 In the past, this event has got a lot of hits on the blog because of the “all you can pack candy”, event.
 In Japan, these type of “tsume-hodai” events are insanely popular.

 Tsume-hodai means stuff or pack all you can.
 Tsume means to stuff or pack, while hodai means unlimited.
 You may have heard of “tabe-hodai” which means all-you-can-eat.
 Nomihodai means drink-all-you-can.
 Google Translate actually translates “tsumehodai” as all you can eat, which I suppose in a way it is.
 But it really means you get to stuff / pack as much of one thing (or sometimes several things) into one bag (or box or crate depending on the item you’re stuffing).
 And people get really competitive and creative in the bid to get value for money.
 The Tomochan blog has some good photos of really tightly packed tsume-hodai!